 Evangelical Lutheran church installs 1st transgender bishop

-The Evangelical Lutheran Church of America is set to install its first openly transgender bishop
+The Evangelical Lutheran Church in America installed its first openly transgender bishop in a service held in San Francisco's Grace Cathedral on Saturday

-SAN FRANCISCO -- The Evangelical Lutheran Church of America is set to install its first openly transgender bishop on Saturday.
+SAN FRANCISCO -- The Evangelical Lutheran Church in America installed its first openly transgender bishop in a service held in San Francisco's Grace Cathedral on Saturday.

-The Rev. Megan Rohrer will lead one of the church's 65 synods, overseeing nearly 200 congregations in Northern California and northern Nevada, following the installation service at Grace Cathedral in San Francisco.
+The Rev. Megan Rohrer will lead one of the church's 65 synods, overseeing nearly 200 congregations in Northern California and northern Nevada.

+“My call is ... to be up to the same messy, loving things I was up to before,” Rohrer told worshippers.
+“But mostly, if you'll let me, and I think you will, my hope is to love you and beyond that, to love what you love.”

 Rohrer was elected in May to serve a six-year term as bishop of the Sierra Pacific Synod after its current bishop announced his retirement.

-Note: This story has been updated to correct the name of the church.
-It is the Evangelical Lutheran Church in America, not of America.